arjun118/ctflearn-practice/up for a little challenge.md

 ## mega link

-we find a zip file names Up for a little challenge.zip
+we find a zip file named Up for a little challenge.zip

 unzip the file,navigate to Did I Forget Again? directory and list all the files. we will find a hidden file named .Processing.cerb.4 which is indeed a zip file(use file command).